afs202005277/InfinityAuctions/ebd.md

 > ![CDM](./Diagrams/CDM_UML.png)

-> The default value 'today' refers to the instance of time when new values are inserted into a table.

 ### 2. Additional Business Rules

 > - BR01.
 Administrator accounts are independent of the user accounts, i.e. they cannot create or participate in auctions.